Gustavo1803/Gustavo1803.github.io/_pages/about.md

 ![Image 3](/images/truck_moutain_v2.jpg)

 ### 3. Ride-Hailing and Public Transit
-I investigate how private companies offering ride-hailing services can help increase the use of rail systems in the United States.
+I investigate how private ride-hailing companies can contribute to increasing the use of rail systems in the United States.
+This research is part of a collaborative project between Uber and the University of Illinois, utilizing digital experiments to evaluate ride-to-connect policies.

 ![Image 1](/images/transport_img_v2.jpg)

-To study these topics, I employ causal inference techniques, applied machine learning, computational data science, digital field experiments, and empirical industrial organization.
-My findings aim to harmonize and improve the relationship between private companies and public policy, with an environmental focus.

 # Professional Experience